fairfieldt/graph-easy-ts/README.md

-This is a port of https://metacpan.org/pod/Graph::Easy to Typescript, done with Azad.
+This is a port of https://metacpan.org/pod/Graph::Easy to Typescript, done with https://azad.bot .